netzo92/InSet/README.md

    make test
    ```

-## Local AWS Emulation
+## Local Cloud & Real-Time Emulation

-Many InSet workflows depend on AWS services for storage, messaging, and secrets.
-During development you can run a LocalStack environment that provisions these dependencies automatically:
+Many InSet workflows depend on AWS services for storage, messaging, and secrets, and real-time interviews run through LiveKit.
+During development you can run a LocalStack + LiveKit environment that provisions these dependencies automatically:

 ```bash
 docker compose -f infra/localstack/docker-compose.yml up
 ```

-The compose file boots LocalStack with S3, SQS, EventBridge, Secrets Manager, and SSM enabled.
-A bootstrap script creates the expected buckets, queues, and configuration parameters so the FastAPI services and workers can connect without additional manual setup.
-Refer to [`infra/localstack/README.md`](infra/localstack/README.md) for details on the seeded resources and troubleshooting tips.
+The compose file boots LocalStack with S3, SQS, EventBridge, Secrets Manager, and SSM enabled alongside a LiveKit server running in developer mode.
+A bootstrap script creates the expected buckets, queues, configuration parameters, and LiveKit credentials so the FastAPI services and workers can connect without additional manual setup.
+Refer to [`infra/localstack/README.md`](infra/localstack/README.md) for details on the seeded resources, LiveKit endpoints, and troubleshooting tips.

 ## Contributing